 Factors affecting Transpiration

-- Climatic factors like temperature, humidity, wind speed etc.
+- wind speed etc.

-- Plant factors like number and distribution of stomata.
+- the number and distribution of stomata.

-- Percent of open stomata.
+- Percentage of open stomata.

 - Water status of the plant.